xdrew87/suicixdalEXE/README.md

 ## 📜 License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the **GNU General Public License v3.0**.
+See the `LICENSE` file for more details.

 ---